leaflabs/leaflabs-docs/source/hardware/maple.rst

    supplied by up to 18 V.  We recommend a barrel jack input voltage **no greater than 12 V**.

+   Rev5s manufactured after Spring 2011 may still have this error on the silk, but it has been marked over.

    See :ref:`this erratum <maple-barrel-jack>` for more information.

 Using the Built-in Battery Charger